A primer on reading scientific studies

 Case-control studies examine 2 separate groups with different outcomes and then examine existing data to figure why they had different results for each group.

-Cross-sectional studies takes a snapshot of a population to see correlations between risk factors and disease outcomes.
-For example looking at glyphosate exposure and cancer outcomes.
+Cross-sectional studies take a snapshot of a population to see correlations between risk factors and disease outcomes.
+For example, looking at glyphosate exposure and cancer outcomes.

 Some additional terminology you will run into;